vmware-tanzu/velero/design/backup-resource-list.md

 The disadvantages are:
 - downloading the whole backup archive will be larger than just downloading a smaller file with metadata
-- doesn't solve the usecase of wanting to see the list of backed up resources in the bucket outside of Velero tooling
+- reduces the metadata available in the bucket that users might want to inspect outside of Velero tooling (though this is not an explicit requirement)

 ## Security Considerations